In this section

 The Spina Bifida Program at Children's Wisconsin was created to serve pediatric patients with all levels of spina bifida and related conditions.
 Our goal is to help children with spina bifida stay healthy, gain independence and become confident in their abilities.

-We rely upon the combined expertise and experience of pediatric neurosurgeons, orthopedic surgeons, urologists and rehabilitation doctors to treat spina bifida.
-We feel strongly — and experience has shown — that our interdisciplinary approach provides the best possible chance for your child to successfully grow and to flourish.
+We rely upon the combined expertise and experience of pediatric neurosurgeons, orthopedic surgeons, urologists and rehabilitation doctors to treat spina bifida in children.
+We feel strongly — and experience has shown — that our interdisciplinary approach to spina bifida treatment provides the best possible chance for your child to successfully grow and to flourish.
 During clinic visits, each patient meets with a variety of specialists who address patient and family concerns, gather information, examine the child, review results and recommend a customized care plan that maximizes your child's quality of life.

 To learn more about the causes, diagnosis and treatment of spina bifida, visit our page on Infant spina bifida.